Info5001/course-instructions/github-repo-lifecycle-guide.md

-# GitHub Repository Lifecycle Guide 🔄📦
+# GitHub Repository Lifecycle Guide

-## Important: Preserving Your Course Work 🚨
+## Important: Preserving Your Course Work

 GitHub Classroom repositories created for this course are **temporary** and will be **deleted** after the course ends.
 To keep your work for your portfolio or future reference, you need to transfer it to your personal GitHub account.

-## Why Should You Keep Your Work? 🤔
+## Why Should You Keep Your Work?

-- **Portfolio Development** 💼: Showcase your coding projects to potential employers
+- **Portfolio Development**: Showcase your coding projects to potential employers
-- **Reference Material** 📚: Revisit your solutions for future coursework or projects
+- **Reference Material**: Revisit your solutions for future coursework or projects
-- **Professional Growth** 📈: Track your progression as a developer
+- **Professional Growth**: Track your progression as a developer
-- **Knowledge Base** 🧠: Build your personal library of coding patterns and solutions
+- **Knowledge Base**: Build your personal library of coding patterns and solutions

 ---

-## When Will Repositories Be Deleted? ⏰
+## When Will Repositories Be Deleted?

 - Course repositories are typically maintained for **3 months** after the course end date
 - After this period, **all content will be permanently deleted** without further notice